one of the best suitable time of the year to hike in the Himalayas of Nepal...

 November is the last month of the autumn season and the beginning of winter as well.
 The temperature remains pleasant throughout the country and the mountain remains cool for those who are from lower altitudes.

 November is one of the best times of autumn for any trekking or tour activities in Nepal.
-With no precipitation, stable weather condition, and splendid view of the hills and Himalayas makes November one of the finest months of the year.
+With no precipitation, stable weather conditions, and splendid views of the hills and Himalayas November is one of the finest months of the year.

 Temperature ranges from region to region, however, in the Everest region temperature declines to -14°C.

 Start your trek from Lukla after a short flight from Kathmandu.
-Lukla’s maximum temperature goes up to 12°C and declines up to 6°C in the month of November.
+Lukla’s maximum temperature goes up to 12°C and declines up to 6°C in November.

 On the other hand, Namche Bazaar receives a maximum of 9°C and declines to 3°C in November, still cold at this time of the year.

 Now, as you ascend higher into the Himalayas, the temperature further goes on declining.
 In Lobuche maximum temperature remains at 3°C, whereas, sometime declines up to -13°C but the average temperature remains around -6°C.

-Finally, Gorakshep your last overnight camp experienced a nominal temperature of 2°C and declines up to -14°C, and still, an average temperature remains -6°C.
+Finally, Gorakshep your last overnight camp experienced a nominal temperature of 2°C and declined up to -14°C, and still, an average temperature remains -6°C.